tommynguyenn53/Tommy-Nguyen-Portfolio/README.md

 I'm Tommy from Sydney, Australia, and I am currently studying Bachelor of Advanced Computing at the University of Sydney.
 Over the past two years, I have developed a passion for programming.
 Through learning to code, I have gained a deeper understanding of the importance of programmers and how we positively impact the broader community.
 I am proud to be a part of this community and hope to further develop my skills to be more involved in the wonderful world that programming offers.

-Skills: Python / C / HTML / CSS / Webflow / Wordpress
+Skills: Python / C / HTML / CSS / Webflow / Wordpress / Java

 - 🔭 I’m currently working on becoming a programmer.
 - 🌱 I’m currently learning HTML, CSS, Python, Java